-The mechanism of action of the triple combination is based on how each of the substances work.
+The mechanism of action of Trelegy Ellipta, a dry powder inhalation treatment, is based on how each of its ingredients works.

-Vilanterol is a LABA, and its effects are due to the stimulation of an enzyme called adenyl cyclase in smooth muscle cells of the lungs.
-This enzyme helps convert adenosine triphosphate (ATP) to cyclic adenosine monophosphate (cAMP).
-When the levels of cAMP increase, bronchial muscle cells relax and the release of mediators of immediate hypersensitivity, especially from mast cells, are effectively blocked.
+Vilanterol is a long-acting beta2-adrenergic agonist that works by stimulating an enzyme called adenyl cyclase in the smooth muscle cells of the bronchi.
+This enzyme helps convert adenosine triphosphate (ATP) to cyclic adenosine monophosphate (cAMP), which helps bronchial muscle cells to relax.

-This 24-week study compared the triple combo therapy to the combination of budesonide and formoterol (Symbicort).
-Statistically significant improvements were seen in the triple combination compared with Symbicort regarding lung function (measured by trough FEV1) and health-related quality of life, as measured by the St. George’s Respiratory Questionnaire (SGRQ).
+A Phase 3a study (NCT02345161) assessed the efficacy, safety, and tolerability of Trelegy Ellipta in more than 1,800 people with COPD over 24 weeks.
+It compared the triple combo therapy to the combination of budesonide and formoterol (Symbicort).
+Statistically significant improvements were seen in those given Trelegy Ellipta compared with people using Symbicort regarding lung function (measured by trough FEV1) and health-related quality of life (measured by the St. George’s Respiratory Questionnaire – SGRQ).

-A phase 3b study (NCT02729051) is currently ongoing.
-The 24-week randomized, double-blind study is comparing the triple combination (FF/UMEC/VI) with an “open” triple therapy in people with COPD.
-The open triple therapy consists of the administration of two separate medicines, the combination fluticasone and vilanterol, along with umeclidinium.
-The primary objective is a change in lung function as measured by trough FEV1 at 24 weeks.
-Secondary endpoints include health-related quality of life, time to first moderate or severe exacerbation, transitional dyspnea index, number of participants with adverse events, and number of participants with abnormal blood levels.
+A 24-week randomized, and double-blind Phase 3b study (NCT02729051) compared Trelegy Ellipta as a single inhaled treatment with an “open” triple therapy in people with COPD.
+The open therapy consisted of two separate treatments, the combination of fluticasone and vilanterol, plus umeclidinium.
+Its primary endpoint was a change in lung function as measured by trough FEV1 at 24 weeks.
+Secondary endpoints included health-related quality of life, time to first moderate or severe exacerbation, transitional dyspnea index, number of participants with adverse events, and number of participants with abnormal blood parameters.

-A Phase 4 study (NCT02982187) is currently recruiting participants and will assess the benefits of delivering the triple therapy using Ellipta dry-powder inhaler compared to two other types of dry-powder inhalers.
-This study will measure the number of participants who make at least one critical error after reading the patient information leaflet (primary objective), and being instructed by the healthcare provider (secondary objective).
+A Phase 4 study (NCT02982187) assessed the benefits of delivering the triple therapy using Ellipta dry-powder inhaler compared to two other types of dry-powder inhalers.
+This study measured the number of participants who made at least one critical error after reading the patient information leaflet (primary objective) and being instructed by a healthcare provider (secondary objective).